 On the steep shingle beach below Newhaven fort, the tide was topping out as I topped off the Seawave and the Dieppe ferry backed out of the harbour.
 These shingle beaches have steep ramps bashed out by stormy seas.
 At high tides this terracing kicks up the surf and means wading in can quickly put you out of your depth, as I recall well from childhood holidays on the Southeast’s shingle beaches.
 But probably more by chance, I timed my put-in on a lull, hopped in and PLF’d out of the surf zone.

 As usual, alone on a new shore after a couple of months off, the first few minutes or more required managing an agoraphobic anxiety.
 I reassured myself the wind was blowing me along- and towards the shore, and the dropping tide would gradually expose beaches below the cliffs if I needed a break.
 On the beach I’d inadvertently pumped the seat right up, and in trying to deflate it on the water, the annoying sticky twist valve stuck and I was soon sat flat on the floor.
 Oh well, it will make me more stable if it all gets rough, I suppose.
 I’d forgotten my rudder too, but wasn’t too bothered about that.
 One less thing to concentrate on.

 The trouble with backwinds is they give no impression of movement and soon I was dripping like a dewy fern.
 As you’d expect out here, the seas were jaunty, with occasional swells rolling by that looked higher than me.
 But there were no tell-tale whitecaps, the stern wasn’t pushed about, and half an hour in, a long concrete ledge/seawall below Peacehaven cliffs offered a way out if needed.
-That would have to be in extremis though, as at times, the swell slapped hard against the walls and there were only steps to get out.
+That would have to be in extremis though, as at times the swell slapped hard against the walls and there were only steps to get out.